Transition September 2022

 The programme begins before Year 6 with our staff working closely with our partner primary schools on a range of activities designed to help students get to know us better.
 At the start of June there is a Year 6 Open Evening held at the Gable Hall to showcase our facilities and the work we do.
 Parents/Carers are welcome to come and ask questions and there will be current students helping to show them round to talk about their experiences of moving to secondary education.

-At Ortu Gable Hall we are extremely proud of our Year 6 Transition Week.
-We offer a week-long experience to allow our newest students to feel confident and ready to start their Gable Hall journey in September.
-Ortu Gable Hall students come from a range of primary schools.
-Transition Week is designed for all students to get to know their new classmates / fellow students and feel confident in their new environment.
+At Gable Hall we are extremely proud of our Year 6 Transition days.
+We offer a three day transition experience to allow our newest students to feel confident and ready to start their Gable Hall journey in September.
+Gable Hall students come from a range of primary schools.
+Transition days are designed for all students to get to know their new classmates / fellow students and feel confident in their new environment.
 Students take part in a selection of taster lessons to enable them to familiarise themselves with daily life at Gable Hall School.

 As secondary school can feel daunting to some students, we also aim to ensure that all students understand the Gable Hall community, and our way of working.
 In particular, the students will be introduced to our Gable Hall rewards system and our way of life – Ready, Respectful and Safe, the values which underpin everything we do.

 Visits to the School - Visits to the School for prospective parents/carers and their children can be arranged at any time throughout the year.
 Families who are interested in applying for a place at Gable Hall have plenty of opportunities to visit the school to see students and staff at work and to ask questions.
 Tours dates are offered in May/June and Sept/Oct of each academic year.
 Places can be reserved on tours by contacting 01375 400800.
 Once a place has been offered at Gable Hall for a Year 7 student starting in the next academic year, the activities described below take place as part of our comprehensive transition programme.